jessefarrell/WestMacropadWorkshop2025/firmware/readme.md

 ### 2.2.2 Modify `keymap.c`
 This is where we will define what the key actually does.
 To do this you'll need to modify the `LAYOUT`.
-In the example below we're modifying the key to send (`KC_ENTER`), but you can use any key you'd like.
+In the example below we're modifying the key to send (`KC_A`), but you can use any key you'd like.

 **BEFORE**
 ```c++